Sides and Salads

 Shuck the corn and cut the kernels off into a small bowl.

-Next dice up the roasted chiles.
+Next, dice up the roasted chiles.
 We really prefer using a couple Hatch green chiles for this recipe, seeing how they are some of the best chiles on earth.
-We typically use 2 mild peppers when cooking for others, but when we are cooking for ourselves we kick the heat up a little bit by using 1 mild and 1 hot chili.
+We typically use 2 mild peppers when cooking for others, but when we are cooking for ourselves, we kick the heat up a little bit by using 1 mild and 1 hot chili.
 If Hatch chiles are not in season you can also used canned green chiles, just be sure to drain them first.
-If using canned you will likely need about 4 ounces.
+If using canned chiles, you will likely need about 4 ounces.

 We recommend buying Hatch chiles in bulk during Hatch chile season, getting them roasted at a roasting event, and then having them available to use throughout the rest of the year.